LiBinNLP/DynGL/README.md

-# Dynamic Graph Learning for Semantic Dependency Parsing
+# Dynamic Graph Learning for Structured Prediction in Natural Language Processing

 Code for the paper **Dynamic Graph Learning for Structured Prediction in Natural Language Processing**.